Set up disaster recovery for Azure VMs

 Configure encryption settings

-If the source virtual machine has Azure disk encryption (ADE) enabled, the below encryption settings section will appear.
+If the source virtual machine has Azure disk encryption (ADE) enabled, encryption settings are shown:

 - Disk encryption key vaults: By default, Site Recovery creates a new key vault on the source VM disk encryption keys, with an "asr" suffix.
 If the key vault already exists, it is reused.

 - Key encryption key vaults: By default, Azure Site Recovery creates a new key vault in the target region with name having "asr" suffix based on the source VM key encryption keys.
 In case key vault created by Azure Site Recovery already exists, it is reused.